Skip to main content

 • encoding: ros2msg

-The .msg definition is stored alongside its dependencies in the same format as ros1msg.
+The data field stores the .msg definition alongside its dependencies in the same format as ros1msg.

 ros2idl

-• name: A valid package resource name, e.g. sensor_msgs/msg/PointCloud2
+• name: A valid ROS 2 package resource name, e.g. sensor_msgs/msg/PointCloud2.

 • encoding: ros2idl

-• a line containing exactly 80 = characters, then
+1. One line consisting of just 80 = characters, then

-• A line containing only IDL: <package resource name> for that definition.
-The space between IDL: and the package resource name is mandatory.
-The package resource name does not include a file extension.
+2. One line exactly of the form IDL: <package resource name>, giving the file its package resource name.
+The space after IDL: is mandatory.
+The package resource name must be unique.
+It does not include a file extension.

 omgidl